sagarwaswani/Mediawiki/README.md

-# Automatic deployment of MediaWiki on docker using ansible.
+# Deployment of MediaWiki on docker using ansible.
 Assignment